Belkharym/pytorch-fpga/docs.md

 ### MathBlas

-This file contains some functions to call when you want to use MathBlas.
-MathBlas is a library that optimizes linear algebra calculations.
+This file contains BLAS (Basic Linear Algebra Subsystem) operations.
-Currently we don't have implement any functions.
-We just have dispatch them to cuda if it's available or cpu.
+Currently we don't have an implementation for any of these functions.
+We just redirect them to CUDA if it is available, or to the CPU otherwise.

 ### OpenCLComparison

-This file contains some functions of comparisation, as equal.
+This file contains the implementation of comparison operations, like `eq` (equal) or `lt` (less than).

 ### OpenCLScalar